 Although Power Corporation (TSE:POW) is technically an insurance company, it has shown to be much more than that over the last while.
 The company is a diversified holding company with interests in financial services, communications, and many other sectors.

-The company is a Canadian Dividend Aristocrat, yielding in the high 5% range with a payout ratio of only 73%.
-This low payout ratio is likely a signal for future dividend growth, as the company recently raised the dividend by 7% in March of 2023.
-We expect the company to come through with additional dividend growth in the coming years.
+The company is a Canadian Dividend Aristocrat, yielding in the 5% range with a payout ratio of only 50%.
+This low payout ratio is likely a signal for future dividend growth, as the company recently raised the dividend by 7% in December of 2023.

 The company has driven NAV and dividend growth through excellent investments, including a stake in a brokerage you could be trading with, Wealthsimple Trade.
 Even just learning how to buy stocks, you have probably heard of Wealthsimple.